Sexist Talk reformed

 Man’s seemingly boundless capacity for inhumanity to his fellow man is one of history’s indelible lessons.It is typical male-centered language, using “man” to mean “also women.”
 For centuries women have been expected to accept this without minding it.
 I mind it.
 So I revised it:

 Humanity’s seemingly boundless capacity for inhumanity to fellow humans is one of history’s indelible lessons.

 I’m pleased that the StarTribune published my letter with this revision and publishes my other feminist letters.
 I thank them and other media for helping to correct what I call sexist language.

 The following comes from a book I find thoughtful and nourishing, but irritatingly full of he-man language.
-I revised it and challenge men to include themselves in the woman-centered language:
+I changed it from male-centered to woman-centered language: